 How are testing accommodations approved?

-Students meet individually with Abigail Nelson, Assistant Dean of Accessible Education and Student Support, to discuss needs, and must also provide documentation from a qualified professional (for example: physician, clinical psychologist, audiologist).
-If information presented meets guidelines establishing a disability, reasonable accommodations will be determined based on the documented limitations of the student and outlined in a Letter of Accommodations (LOA) that is sent to faculty.
+Students meet individually with Abigail Nelson, Assistant Dean of Accessible Education and Student Support and must also provide documentation from a qualified professional (for example: physician, clinical psychologist, audiologist).
+If information presented meets guidelines establishing a disability, reasonable accommodations that remove any barriers to access or full participation will be determined and outlined in a Letter of Accommodations (LOA) that is sent to faculty.

 What kind of testing accommodations are available?